sayandedotcom/refhired.com/CONTRIBUTING.md

 Before contributing

+- Before jumping into a PR be sure to search [existing PRs](https://github.com/sayande2002/referrer/pulls) or [issues](https://github.com/sayande2002/referrer/issues) for an open or closed item that relates to your submission.

 The goal of Referrer is to simplify receiving and giving jobs referrals.
 I'm trying to make the UI more intuitive and easier to use in order to provide the best possible experience.

 ### Workspaces List